Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/workflows/README.md

 ## Create or Import Azure Active Directory Groups for AKS

-Next, create or import Azure Active directory groups who's members will have access to the AKS cluster you are about to build following instructions in the link below:
+Next, create or import Azure Active directory groups who's members will have access to the AKS cluster you are about to build.
+This cannot be done as part of the pipeline because the Service principal the GitHub runner is using does not have tenant AAD access.
+Follow the instructions in the link below:

 :arrow_forward: ​[Create or Import Azure Active Directory Groups for AKS Cluster Admins and AKS Cluster Users](../03-aad.md)